 The Nager API is very simple to use.
 There are two parameters we’ll have to append to the URL: the country we’re searching for and the calendar year.
 While this is a very simple example, most APIs have documentation which goes over how to properly use their system.

 Labs just released this example on our GitHub page, so you can install it here and follow along.
+Note: Business calendars are part of the Program Management application.
+PM must be installed to follow along with this guide.

 We’ve added an extra property to the business calendar ItemType, “country_code”, as well as an extra field on the business calendar form.
 The field is populated by a list which contains all 101 countries supported by the Nager API.
 This form can now supply all the data we need for our API call.